TechRetreat/learnathon/mobile/android/4_Found_Caches_Page.md

 Let's add two new entries in `strings.xml` that will be used in our cards with values `Found %s` and `Difficulty %d of 5`, you can pick names for them that make sense.
 Remember from before that `%d` is a number placeholder, `%s` is a placeholder but for a `String`.

-Back in UiUtilities `getDifficultString` will work the same way as our button click counter did before, simply return `context.getString(R.string.difficulty_out_of_five, difficulty)` and it will fill in the placeholder with our difficulty.
+Back in FormattingUtilities `getDifficultString` will work the same way as our button click counter did before, simply return `context.getString(R.string.difficulty_out_of_five, difficulty)` and it will fill in the placeholder with our difficulty.
 For `getTimeAgoString` we're going to use something bulid into Android called called DateUtils to format our time nicely. `DateUtils.getRelativeTimeSpanString(context, timestamp).toString();` returns a `String` which formats our time nicely eg. "42 minutes ago".
 Inject this value into our other `String` the same way we did the number placeholder by using `getString` and passing the result of `getRelativeTimeSpanString`.

-If we go back to our `CacheHolder` we can replace our `Integer.toString` and `Long.toString` with `UiUtilities.getDifficultyString(cache.difficulty, getContext())` and `getTimeAgoString(cache.found, getContext())`.
+If we go back to our `CacheHolder` we can replace our `Integer.toString` and `Long.toString` with `FormattingUtilities.getDifficultyString(cache.difficulty, getContext())` and `getTimeAgoString(cache.found, getContext())`.

+Try running the app, you should see our list of caches display with all the data from our `caches_found.json`.

 ## Cleaning up
 We're finished work on the 'Found' page for now, if you feel like it go through and take out the stuff we added at the start, `helloWorldTextView` + `clickMeButton` in our `FoundCachesFragment` fragment and `my_text_view` + `my_button` in the `fragment_found_caches` layout.